knight-lang/knight-lang/specs.md

 All arguments _must_ be evaluated in order (from the first argument to the last)—functions such as `;` rely on this.

-As mentioned before, any operators which would return a number outside of the implementation-supported number range, the return value is undefined. (i.e. integer overflow is an undefined operation.)
+As mentioned before, any operators which would return an integer outside of the implementation-supported integer range, the return value is undefined. (i.e. integer overflow is an undefined operation.)

-### Evaluation Contexts
+## Evaluation Contexts
 Certain functions impose certain contexts on their arguments, coercing other types to the required type.
 (See the [`Context`](#contexts) section for exact semantics.)
 The following are the contexts used within this document:

 - `string`: The argument must be evaluated, and then converted to a [String](#string).
 - `boolean`: The argument must be evaluated, and then converted to a [Boolean](#boolean).
 - `integer`: The argument must be evaluated, and then converted to an [Integer](#integer).
 - `list`: The argument must be evaluated, and then converted to a [List](#list).
-- `coerced`: The argument must be evaluated, and will then be coerced based on the first argument.
+- `coerced`: The argument must be evaluated, and will then be coerced within the function itself.
 - `unchanged`: The argument must be evaluated, and is passed unchanged.
-- `unevaluated`: The argument must not be evaluated at all.
+- `unevaluated`: The argument must not be evaluated at all before being passed.

 ## Nullary (Arity 0)